Third Maratha invasion of Bengal

 In early March 1744, Alivardi Khan, the Nawab of Bengal, faced a Maratha invasion led by Bhaskar Pandit and Alibhai Qarawwal.
 With his army exhausted, treasury depleted, and health failing, Alivardi opted for deceit over open battle.
 He sent sweet messages and gifts to Bhaskar, tricking him into a meeting at Mankara on March 31 with minimal guards.
 There, Alivardi ordered the murder of Bhaskar and his generals.
 Leaderless, the Maratha troops were attacked by Alivardi’s Afghan generals, with many killed or driven out of Bengal.
 Surviving Maratha bands fled in disarray, and the entire Maratha force abandoned the province.
 Alivardi returned to Murshidabad and distributed ten lakhs of rupees as rewards to his soldiers.

 Background

 After the second Maratha invasion in 1743 AD, The Bengal Subah enjoyed peace from June 1743 to February 1744.

 On August 31, 1743, the two Maratha chiefs met at King Shahu's court, where, a compromise was enforced.
 The Peshwa was granted the four subahs of Malwa, Agra, Ajmer, and Allahabad, along with Tikari and Bhojpur (including Daudnagar) in Bihar territory west of Patna and east of Allahabad, yielding 12 lakhs of rupees annually.
 Raghuji Bhonsle received the subahs of Bengal (including Odisha) and Oudh in full, plus all of Bihar except the mahals yielding 12 lakhs reserved for the Peshwa.
 Each was strictly prohibited from encroaching on the other's territory.
 In early March 1744, Raghuji dispatched Bhaskar Pandit and Alibhai Qarawwal, a Muslim convert at the head of 20,000 cavalry.
 The army invaded Bengal via Odisha and Midnapore.
 Enraged by his losses of booty and camp property abandoned during his retreat from Katwa on September 27, 1742, and his expulsion from Bengal by Balaji Baji Rao in April 1743, he was driven by vengeance.
 While the Peshwa had extracted 22 lakhs of rupees from the province, Bhaskar had gained nothing despite his heavy expenditure.
 Thus, in his third campaign, Bhaskar unleashed brutal ferocity, and the Nagpur troops ravaged the countryside.

-Contemporary poet Gangarama writes regarding the Maratha brutality:

-As soon as Bhaskar arrived again, he summoned all his captains and ordered them, ”Draw your swords and kill every man and woman that you see.”
-When the commander spoke thus, they plundered and slew on every side with shouts of kill ! kill ! !
-Brahmans, Vaishnavs, Sannyasis, women and cows were slaughtered by the hundred.”